Protecting Your Marriage

 In the Aftermath of a Loved One’s Death

 The divorce rate among bereaved couples has been the subject of controversy after Harriet Schiff published a book illustrating that 75 percent of such parents eventually divorce.
-The study was challenged by experts until a survey commissioned by The Compassionate Friends found that only 16 percent of the parents divorced either because of the child’s death or due to previous marital problems present before.
+The study was challenged by experts until a survey commissioned by The Compassionate Friends found that only 16 percent of the parents divorced either because of the child’s death or due to marital problems present before loss.
 The majority of the respondents who reported to have sought counseling while grieving, stayed together or built a stronger relationship.

-More than intense grief, the loss of a loved one can have another unexpected effect on the marriage.
+More than intense grief, the loss of a loved one can have another unexpected effect on your marriage.
 Death can alter the way couples feel about each other.
 Couples may experience communication problems or intimacy issues.
-Marriage is a delicate balance and after a great loss may not be the same.
+Marriage is a delicate balance and after a great loss it may not be the same.

 Protecting Your Marriage in the Face of Grief